Software-Improvement-Group/sigridci/docs/github-actions.md

 <img src="images/github-env.png" width="400" />

-- Your repository secrets should now look like this:
+Your repository secret should now look like this:

 <img src="images/github-env-secrets.png" width="400" />